opencv/opencv/modules/core/doc/old_xml_yaml_persistence.rst

     :param name: The file node name

 The function finds a file node by ``name``.
 The node is searched either in ``map`` or, if the pointer is NULL, among the top-level file storage nodes.
 Using this function for maps and  :ocv:cfunc:`GetSeqElem`
-(or sequence reader) for sequences, it is possible to nagivate through the file storage.
+(or sequence reader) for sequences, it is possible to navigate through the file storage.
 To speed up multiple queries for a certain key (e.g., in the case of an array of structures) one may use a combination of  :ocv:cfunc:`GetHashedKey` and :ocv:cfunc:`GetFileNode`.

 GetFileNodeName
 ---------------